You think you know how to describe ‘Life’? Well, go ahead, give it a shot … and then compare it with this blog.

 By the way, I’d be interested in reading your definition of life in the comments below.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, I Dare you to Define ‘Life’
+Please use the Social Network links just below to share this information from The Explanation, I Dare you to Define ‘Life’